Khaingz/Revenue_Forecasting_Prophet/README.md

 ### Technologies

-This project leverages Google Colab to run a .ipynb notebook.
 The following packages are also used:

 - pandas - Data analysis toolkit for Python.